-For the 2017/2018 school year, Claren Academy will accommodate children from kindergarten to grade two.
+For the 2018/2019 school year, Claren Academy will accommodate children from kindergarten to grade three.
 One additional grade will be added each subsequent year.

-At Claren Academy, our superior student to teacher ratio (15 to 1, or better) will permit us to take an individualized approach to teaching.
-Using methods like inquiry and project based learning, students will be able to pursue their interests, and become truly invested in their own progress.
-In key cumulative subjects such as math and reading, our students will proceed at their own pace, advancing to the next lesson only when mastery of previous lessons has been demonstrated.
+At Claren Academy, our superior student to teacher ratio (15 to 1, or better) permits us to take an individualized approach to teaching.
+Using methods like inquiry and project based learning, students are able to pursue their interests, and become truly invested in their own progress.
+In key cumulative subjects such as math and reading, our students proceed at their own pace, advancing to the next lesson only when mastery of previous lessons has been demonstrated.
 In this way we ensure that students do not have gaps in foundational knowledge (e.g. difficulty with fractions) that could cause them to struggle with more complex lessons in the future (e.g. algebra).

-This system will have the additional benefit of allowing students to proceed more rapidly in subjects where they are able, while receiving assistance in subjects that do not come to them quite so naturally.
-Continual evaluation will also permit parents and teachers to keep a close eye on every students' progress, ensuring that potential problems are identified and dealt with early, and that daily successes and achievements are celebrated!
+This system has the additional benefit of allowing students to proceed more rapidly in subjects where they are able, while receiving assistance in subjects that do not come to them quite so naturally.
+Continual evaluation also permits parents and teachers to keep a close eye on every students' progress, ensuring that potential problems are identified and dealt with early, and that daily successes and achievements are celebrated!

 We believe that creativity and inventiveness are skills that will always be in demand.
 The Oxford study The Future of Employment states, "Specialist occupations involving the development of novel ideas and artifacts, are the least susceptible to computerisation."
 Predictably, this includes occupations in the fields of science and engineering, but it also includes occupations in the fields of entertainment and the arts.
 Video game design, for example, combines the technical and the creative, and is an emerging field that is less likely to be impacted by automation.

-We will foster creativity in our students by reducing emphasis on rote memorization, and by teaching them to find answers for themselves.
-Similarly, we will encourage diversity over conformity, and instead of a "one size fits all" program, our students will be at liberty to explore their own areas of interest, permitted that a strong grasp of core subjects has been demonstrated.
+We foster creativity in our students by reducing emphasis on rote memorization, and by teaching them to find answers for themselves.
+Similarly, we encourage diversity over conformity, and instead of a "one size fits all" program, our students are at liberty to explore their own areas of interest, permitted that a strong grasp of core subjects has been demonstrated.

 Creativity and Play